Asset Disposal by Sale or Write-Off

 Note:

-If SuiteTax is enabled on your account, the SuiteTax engine will automatically set the tax code on the invoice.
-This field is not available if you are using SuiteTax.
+If SuiteTax is enabled on your account, the SuiteTax engine automatically sets the tax code on the invoice.
+This field is not available if you're using SuiteTax.
 For more information, see General SuiteTax Topics.

-• Sale Item – Select the sale item that will appear on the invoice.
+• Sale Item – Select the sale item that appears on the invoice.

 Note:

-The Sale Item list is unfiltered and may contain items which are not valid for disposal through sale.
-When you select an invalid item, an error will prompt you to select an item for sale or resale.
+The Sale Item list is unfiltered and may include items not valid for sale.
+If you select an invalid item, an error prompts you to select a valid sale item.

 Note: